TrevorDeyo/AdventofCode24/README.md

 * **Learn New Techniques:** Experiment with different data structures and algorithms as puzzles demand.

-## Connect with Me

-If you have any questions about my solutions, find a bug, or have a more optimized approach, feel free to open an issue or pull request!

 ## About Advent of Code

 Advent of Code is created and maintained by **Eric Wastl**.
 It's a fantastic way to keep your programming skills sharp and learn new things in a fun, gamified environment.